Sequoia Dining & Picnics

 Old West grilling doesn’t get any more authentic than the Wolverton BBQ.
 Sequoia’s beautiful Wolverton Meadow hosts this spectacular al-fresco, all-you-can-eat cookout under the stars.
 Dine on delectable summer-fresh fare from the Wuksachi Lodge culinary team with mouth-watering meats and sides that tempt taste buds of all types.
 Entertaining interpretive talks from the park’s Living History storytellers bring legendary Sequoia personalities to life, highlighting this memorable family night out.

-Purchase by 2:00 pm day-of at the Wuksachi Lodge or Lodgepole Market.
+Purchase by 2:00 pm day-of at the Wuksachi Lodge, Lodgepole Market, or Grant Grove Market in Kings Canyon.
 Tickets are also available at the Wolverton Recreation Area during the barbecue.

 BBQ Menu includes all-you-can-eat: